 Sick farm animals and surgical patients aside, fistulated cows are also a staple in bovine nutrition research, since having a fistula makes it easy to sample rumen contents in order to study how different nutrients affect a cow’s digestive system.
 The cost of surgically installing a rumen fistula is about $300 and doesn’t affect the longevity or health of the cow, says Dr. Susan Fubini, professor of large animal surgery at Cornell University’s College of Veterinary Medicine.
 “The plastic cannulas themselves last forever,” she says.
 As for the fistulated cows, “They are without a doubt the happiest animals in our hospital.”

-While fistulated cows may prove to be a startling sight at first glance, this is neither a new nor a controversial practice.
-Cannulated cows have been used in research for decades, and most researchers contend that the animals do not suffer ill-effects from the procedure.
+Although fistulated cows may prove to be a startling sight at first glance to those unfamiliar with them, they are the part of a practice that is neither a new nor controversial.
+Cannulated cows have been used in veterinary research for decades, and most researchers contend that the animals do not suffer ill effects from the procedure.
 A 2009 video showing Portia, a cow at Tufts University’s Cummings School of Veterinary, provides more information about cannulated cows:

-While this surgery can be used to observe bovine digestive systems, and may result in healthier animals and (by extension) potentially higher profits as a result, it is inaccurate to say that the dairy industry recently started putting holes in their cattle to increase milk production.
+The surgery is used to observe bovine digestive systems, and although it may result in healthier animals and (by extension) potentially higher profits, it is inaccurate to claim that the latter is the sole or primary factor behind the practice.